Try the full membership for just 1€ — Start now →

 1. Learn the table, but realize that you can derive the table from the definite article endings.

-1. Consecutive articles are declined in the same way as if there is only one article.
+4. Consecutive adjectives are declined in the same way as if there is only one adjective.

 German Adjective Endings Exercise